 - Portable baby changing mat from Vicky Meyers Creations

 - Baby Bjorn Slipcover from Sew Much Ado

 It’s hard to guess season and size, but baby clothes sew up so quickly and use so little fabric, I can’t resist!

-- 4 free baby pants patterns tested here at Swoodson Says
+- 14+ different free baby pants patterns listed here at Swoodson Says

 - Baby bloomers from Sew Caroline